Russian researchers expose breakthrough U.S. spying program

 Kaspersky published the technical details of its research on Monday, which should help infected institutions detect the spying programs, some of which trace back as far as 2001.

 The disclosure could further hurt the NSA's surveillance abilities, already damaged by massive leaks by former contractor Edward Snowden.
-Snowden's revelations have hurt the United States' relations with some allies and slowed the sales of U.S. technology products abroad.
+Snowden's revelations have hurt U.S. relations with some allies and slowed the sales of U.S. technology products abroad.

 "The hardware will be able to infect the computer over and over," lead Kaspersky researcher Costin Raiu said in an interview.